butlerx/recipes/content/spaghetti-con-zucchine-alla-nerano.md

 ---

 ## Ingredients
-- About 16fl oz sunflower oil or vegetable oil, or, if you choose, olive oil
+- About 300ml sunflower oil or vegetable oil, or, if you choose, olive oil
-- 8 to 10 small zucchine (courgetter)
+- 8 to 10 small Courgette
 - 75g chopped fresh basil
 - Sea salt to taste
 - Extra virgin olive oil